nanoc/nanoc.app/content/doc/identifiers-and-patterns.md

     #!yaml
     string_pattern_type: "legacy"

-For legacy patterns, nanoc supports the following wildcards:
+For legacy patterns, Nanoc supports the following wildcards:

 `*`
 : Matches zero or more characters, including a slash.
 For example, `/projects/*/` matches `/projects/nanoc/` and `/projects/nanoc/about`, but not `/projects/`.